Trombone Day 2015

 High School Quartet Competition

 The contest will consist of an onstage performance of two pieces.
-The music for the competition will have one required piece, "Prelude from Te Deum", and one piece of their choice that is approximately three minutes in length.
-The panel will comment on the performance of each quartet and eventually choose the first and second place winners.
+The music for the competition will have one required piece, "O Magnum Mysterium", and one piece of their choice that is approximately three minutes in length.
+The panel will comment on the performance of each quartet and eventually choose a winner from each division.

 The quartet contest winner will receive a $200.00 prize to be allocated to their school’s music department.
 The prize for 2nd place will be $100.00.
 All participants will receive four raffle tickets each and free admission to Trombone Day.

 To sign up for the quartet competion, please email Len Wicks at email@example.com

 Larry Zalkind, Trombone